New Zealand Superannuation Rates 2026 - 2027

 Category Weekly Fortnightly Annual

-• All rates shown after tax at 'M' tax code
+• All rates shown after tax at the 'M' tax code.
+Higher-earners on 'S', 'SH', or 'ST' codes will receive less.

-• Annual amounts are based on 52 weeks
+• Annual amounts are based on 26 fortnightly payments (52 weeks).

 Living Alone vs Sharing: How it affects your NZ Super rate